Coast radio station

 Coast Radio Station had an important role in the history of wireless radio communication as well as in maritime and war history.

-Recent costal radio station provide medical advice services for ships, transmitting meteo messages and navigational warnings (NAV-Notice) on a regular base and all of them do a distress chanel watch (DSC-Watch) on VHF Chanel 16.
+Recent coastal radio station provides medical advice services for ships, transmitting meteo messages and navigational warnings (NAV-Notice) on a regular base and all of them do a distress channel watch (DSC-Watch) on VHF Channel 16.
 Not all stations monitor 2.182 MHz shortwave anymore.